guardstrikelab/carla_apollo_bridge/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache-2.0 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

-In addition, We have kept the LICENSE of project [Carla Apollo Bridge](https://github.com/AuroAi/carla_apollo_bridge) in carla_apollo_bridge directory.